chirag-goel/angular-chrome-app-1/README.md

 `npm install`
 `bower install`

+Then...

-run once and minify:
+to run build once and minify:
 `grunt prod`

-run once and don't minify:
+to build once but don't minify:
 `grunt dev`

-watch for changes (doesn't minify):
+to when updated (not minified):
 `grunt`